survivorbat/rabbitmq-miffy-wrapper/README.md

 ```

 Just make sure an event listener has a EventListener attribute with one or more Topic attributes.
+This host also contains a few C# events that you can subscribe to.

 #### Publishing events